tyoshino/origin-wide-cors/README.md

 - Start with just allowing for announcing that the origin understands CORS and therefore it's safe to omit preflight
 - Extend it to enable announcing capability in more fine-grained form and detailed parameters

+## Alternatives

+- Standardize how to embed non-simple headers in a URL
+- Foreign fetch ServiceWorker

 ## References